-SOURCES OF CORPORATE GOVERNANCE RULES AND PRACTICES

-Primary sources of law, regulation and practice

-1 What are the primary sources of law, regulation and practice relating to corporate governance?
+Eva Nase eva.nase@pplaw.com POELLATH POELLATH+ SOURCES OF CORPORATE GOVERNANCE RULES AND PRACTICES Primary sources of law, regulation and practice What are the primary sources of law, regulation and practice relating to corporate governance?
 Is it mandatory for listed companies to comply with listing rules or do they apply on a 'comply or explain' basis?

-The primary sources of laws and regulations that must be complied with by both listed and non-listed capital companies in Germany are:

-- the German Limited Liability Companies Act;

-- the German Stock Corporation Act;

-- the European and German acts on European stock corporations;

-- the German Commercial Code;

-- · the Reorganisation of Companies Act;

-- the Takeover Act (implementing the EU Takeover Directive (Directive 2004/25/EC)):

-- the Securities Trade Act: and

-- · the Anti-Money Laundering Act.
+The primary sources of law and regulation that must be complied with by both listed and non-listed capital companies in Germany are: - · the German Limited Liability Companies Act; - the German Stock Corporation Act; - the European and German acts on European stock corporations; - · the German Commercial Code; - · the Reorganisation of Companies Act; - the Takeover Act (implementing the EU Takeover Directive (Directive 2004/25/EC)); - the Securities Trade Act; and - the Anti-Money Laundering Act.